mridvanozcan/XAMPP-Composer-Laravel/README.md

 When your installation done, now we can change the directory of xampp.
 Whey we need to change?
 Because if we do not change, defined working directory make some difficulty.

-Now go to your homme directory and generate a folder for setting up to working directory.
+Now go to your home directory and generate a folder for setting up to working directory.
 I prefer 'www' name to this folder.
 After generation open terminal and go to this directory:

     cd /opt/lampp/etc